 Writing is an art you should master if you want to communicate properly.
 Your goal is to make the reader interested in what you write and give them something to think about.

-Trying to pretend you are a walking dictionary does not always give you good results, especially if you make a mistake and use a word incorrectly or spell it incorrectly.
+Trying to pretend you’re a walking dictionary doesn’t always give you good results, especially if you make a mistake and use the wrong word or spell it incorrectly.

 Two words in this sentence are incorrect:

 Irregardless of whether you like it or not, the book entitled “Alice in Wonderland” is a classic.

 You might think the previous sentence sounds smart, but entitled means “to believe that you have the right to something.”
 It doesn’t mean “having the title.”
 And irregardless is not even a word!